Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Personalised medicine

 \section{Personalised medicine}

-In the context of personalised medicine, our focus now turns towards modeling heterogeneous treatment effects, that is, log-hazard ratios which might depend on patient's age.
-This involves a shift towards capturing the individualised responses to treatment, acknowledging that a global treatment effect may not adequately represent how different age groups respond to treatment.
+In the context of personalised medicine, our focus now turns towards modeling heterogeneous treatment effects to capture a more individualised response to treatment.
+By fitting models with log-hazard ratios that vary with age, we move beyond a global treatment effect, to assess differences in treatment response across age groups.